axie66/11785-Reverse-Dictionary-Project/README.md

 ### Code

-* `bert_baseline.py`: Replicates the baseline outlined in BERT for Monolingual and Cross-Lingual Reverse Dictionary
+* `bert_baseline.py`: Implements a BERT model that maps definitions to the word2vec representations of the words they define
-* `bert_masking.py`: Implements the masked BERT model.
+* `bert_masking.py`: Implements the masked BERT model (the baseline outlined in BERT for Monolingual and Cross-Lingual Reverse Dictionary).
 * `bert_mask_multilabel.py`: Implements the multilabel masked BERT model.
 * `sentencebert.py`: Implements the SentenceBERT model described in our paper.
 * `character_bert.py`: Implements the CharacterBERT model described in our paper.